 Streamlining the Annual Planning Process in 5 Steps

-To become a valued business partner and earn a coveted seat at the decision-maker’s table, FP&A must streamline the annual planning process and ensure that the output of the planning outputs remain efforts remains relevant throughout the year.
+To become a valued business partner and earn a coveted seat at the decision-makers table, FP&A must streamline the annual planning process and ensure that the output of the planning outputs remains efforts relevant throughout the year.

 According to the Hanover Research survey of over 650 Financial Decision Makers in North America and EMEA, the top concern for businesses in 2023 is recession and economic disruption (see Figure 1).
 The annual plan must take this concern into account and remain flexible into the coming year to accommodate any changes or unforeseen circumstances.